BBOXX/slate/source/includes/_sms_histories.md

 Relationship | Description
 -------------:|:------------

- There are no relatioships for this table.
+ There are no relationships for this table.

 ### <u>HTTP Requests</u>
 > An example POST request.
 Note that sms_history_id, created_at, modified_at and created_by are all handled internally by the system and need not be explicitly specified.
 See Meta Data for more information.